-As well as relying on the mainstream indicators (external examiner reports, student results, student feedback forms) the programme benefits from external assessment by the BPS every three years.
+The course relies on the mainstream indicators (external examiner reports, student results, student feedback forms).
 In addition module materials are reviewed on an annual basis and completely rewritten when required.
-The course director is actively involved in the BPS and keeps up to date with the changing requirements of their syllabus.
 The course team are all committed to CPD which directly benefits the course and students.